fzorri/second-opinion/README.md

 * Perfect for on-the-go use with minimal system requirements.

 # History
+20250919 - keys are in one .env file without repetition.
 20250119 - Added Minimax class to address the models minimax / Abab 6.5 .
 Notice that it needs some $$$ to make it work (account starts with U$S25 for API access)
 20250120 - OctoAI is retired since the company joined Nvidia.
          - Few LLM were discarded to keep the most important.